Exios66/python-session-timer/PolyPsych/README.md

     import argparse
     import logging
     from pathlib import Path
-    from typing import List, Dict, Any
+    from typing import Any, Dict, List
     from collections import Counter

     import pandas as pd
     import numpy as np
     import matplotlib.pyplot as plt